Dash-Industry-Forum/Dash-Industry-Forum.github.io/content/guidelines/iop-v5.md

 # Part 6: Content protection and security

 ## Summary
-In this part, content protection and security guidelines for encrypted content are described.
-It is an update to DASH-IF IOP Guidelines version 4.3.
-It adds the support for the cbcs protection scheme.
-It clarifies the DASH-IF XML schema Finally it introduces a new option using seig but without key hierarchy for supporting key rotation and the Enhanced Clear Key Content Protection (ECCP), a content protection mechanism for DASH content which provides greater protection than TLS delivery, token authentication or Clear Key used individually.
+Part 6 of DASH-IF IOP v5 provides guidelines for encrypted content delivered in MPEG CMAF format protected by MPEG CENC.
+As MPEG DASH is used as the delivery protocol, this part makes the links between signaling that is within content and within the MPD.
+In addition, to this, this part describes mechanisms for supporting key rotation.
+It defines the Enhanced Clear Key Content Protection (ECCP), a content protection mechanism for DASH content which provides greater protection than TLS delivery, token authentication or Clear Key used individually.
+It also defines the DASH-IF XML schema with elements related to content protection.

 ## Latest Published
 * [DASH-IF implementation guidelines: content protection and security](https://dashif-documents.azurewebsites.net/Guidelines-Security/master/Guidelines-Security.html) | ([Bugtracker](https://github.com/Dash-Industry-Forum/Guidelines-Security/issues))